 First, figuring out why you need the help is an important step in assessing the needs of the company.
 Usually, entrepreneurs will need some sort of part-time help managing an office, manufacturing a product, or producing a service.
 The need and the outcome must be greater than the cost of hiring someone.
 This assessment ensures that current revenue can cover the addition of another person's compensation.
 For example, you may need to hire a part-time assistant who would cost \$15,000 to \$30,000 a year.
-If having that part-time assistant frees you cially worth hiring that person.
-In addition, if you hire a salesperson up to sell \$50,000 of product, then it is financially worth hiring that person.
+If having that part-time assistant frees you up to sell \$50,000 of product, then it is financially worth hiring that person.
 In addition, if you hire a salesperson at \$40,000 to \$50,000 per year, including benefits, and they sell \$100,000 a year for you, then it is worth hiring that person because they are generating profit.
 Keep in mind that many entrepreneurs start with virtual assistants, bookkeepers, designers, web developers, or managers who can vary in price and only work when you need them.
 Using sites such as UpWork to hire freelancers to cover a portion of your business allows you access to dozens to hundreds of choices to find a resource that works for you, often at lower costs than hiring someone on staff.